athoug/130-websites-project/day130/readme.md

 ![eyes bouned demo](img/6.gif)

-The next thing to takle is **fixing the style** and that's just a bit of css magic
+The next thing to takle is **fixing the style** and that's just a bit of css magic we get

+and with that we've completed the project for today :)

 ## Resources